KingsleyData-design/HR-ANALYTICS-EMPLOYEE-ATTRITION-AND-PERFORMANCE-ANALYSIS-DASHBOARD/README.md

-# HR Employee Attrition Analysis
+# HR EMPLOYEE ATTRITION ANALYSIS
 So why do people actually quit?
 That's the whole question behind this one.
 I took IBM's HR Analytics dataset (1,470 employees) and pulled it apart in Excel, Power BI, SQL, and Python to see what the data actually says.

 ## The data